Module 1.1: FinOps Fundamentals & The Cloud Bill

 Show Answer

-Reserved Instances or Savings Plans.
-With 8 months of stable usage data, this workload is a strong candidate for commitment-based pricing.
-A 1-Year All Upfront RI could save ~41%, bringing the cost to ~$1,240/month (saving $860/month or $10,320/year).
-If the team might change instance types, a Compute Savings Plan offers similar savings with more flexibility.
+You should recommend Reserved Instances or Savings Plans for this workload.
+With 8 months of stable usage data, this workload is a strong candidate for commitment-based pricing rather than on-demand.
+A 1-Year All Upfront RI could save approximately 41%, bringing the cost down to around $1,240/month and resulting in significant annual savings.
+However, if the engineering team suspects they might need to change instance types or scale across regions in the future, a Compute Savings Plan offers a similar financial benefit while preserving necessary architectural flexibility.

 Question 3